51743as/split-number/README.md

 N = 1000\
 const distributionMap = testDistribution(M, m, N);\
 Result: It will give you a distribution map for N invocation times.

+# To publish to NPM
+npm login
+npm publish